Lisa Guerrero: Acting

 Guerrero has appeared in numerous TV and film projects throughout her forty-year career, including a starring role in Aaron Spelling's Sunset Beach, guest starring on Frasier, The George Lopez Show, In the Heat of the Night, and a recurring role in TNT's television drama series Southland.
 She appeared in Batman Returns and was also featured in the Bennet Miller film Moneyball, starring Brad Pitt.

 Guerrero and her then-husband, retired baseball pitcher Scott Erickson, made an independent film titled A Plumm Summer (2007).
 Guerrero played the lead role and was also credited as executive producer.
 Guerrero also co-hosted VH1's game show The World Series of Pop Culture.
 In 2010, Guerrero hosted the first live webcast of the 82nd Academy Awards red carpet for Oscar.com, integrating viewers' questions from Facebook into celebrity interviews.
 In January 2012, Guerrero hosted Shooting Stars: Salute to Service, a reality competition show on the Velocity channel.

 In total, Guerrero has appeared in 18 film and television projects.

 Author

 Guerrero wrote a memoir titled Warrior: My Path to Being Brave which was published by Hachette Books in January 2023.

 Guerrero previously wrote the book, Jewelry For Your Table, a how-to crafts treatise on table setting, published in 2016.

 She has occasionally written a blog for the Los Angeles Times sports section and HuffPost.

 Personal life

+On December 5, 2025 Lisa Guerrero married Parasound CEO, Air Force Academy Graduate, and former fighter pilot David Sheriff in a private ceremony in Southern California.
 Guerrero was married to Scott Erickson from 2004 through 2019.
 In her 2023 book, Warrior, Guerrero revealed that an unplanned pregnancy early in her relationship with Erickson ended in a miscarriage, suffered while she was on the sideline reporting for Monday Night Football.